Brothers (1782 ship): Career

-2nd slave voyage (1784–1785): Captain Kendall sailed from Liverpool on 28 July 1784.
-He acquired slaves in the Sierra Leone estuary.
-Brothers arrived at Grenada on 9 March 1785 with 253 slaves and landed 248.
+2nd voyage transporting enslaved people (1784–1785): Captain Kendall sailed from Liverpool on 28 July 1784.
+He acquired captives in the Sierra Leone estuary.
+Brothers arrived at Grenada on 9 March 1785 with 253 captives and landed 248.
 She sailed from Grenada on 29 March and arrived back at Liverpool on 17 May.
 She had left Liverpool with 27 crew members and had suffered one crew death on her voyage.

-3rd slave voyage (1785–1786): Captain Joshua Pugmor (or Pugmore), sailed from Liverpool on 29 June 1785.
+3rd voyage transporting enslaved people (1785–1786): Captain Joshua Pugmor (or Pugmore), sailed from Liverpool on 29 June 1785.
 Pugmore died on 1 October 1785.
 Captain Joseph Clarke replaced Pugmore.
-They acquired slaves at Cape Mount.
-Brothers, late Pugmore, master, was reported to have been there on 2 December with 207 slaves.
-Brothers arrived at Dominica on 18 April 1786 with 220 slaves.
+Brothers acquired captives at Cape Mount.
+Brothers, late Pugmore, master, was reported to have been there on 2 December with 207 captives.
+Brothers arrived at Dominica on 18 April 1786 with 220 captives.
 She arrived back at Liverpool on 29 June.
 She had left Liverpool with 26 crew members and had suffered five crew deaths on her voyage.

-4th slave voyage (1786–1788): Captain Richard Kendall sailed from Liverpool on 27 August 1786.
-He acquired slaves in the Sierra Leone estuary.
-Brothers arrived at Barbados on 9 February 1788 with 230 slaves.
+4th voyage transporting enslaved people (1786–1788): Captain Richard Kendall sailed from Liverpool on 27 August 1786.
+He acquired captives in the Sierra Leone estuary.
+Brothers arrived at Barbados on 9 February 1788 with 230 captives.
 She sailed from Barbados on 6 March and arrived back at Liverpool on 12 April.
 When she arrived her master was again Joseph Clark.
 It is not clear when the substitution occurred.
 She had left Liverpool with 27 crew members and had suffered seven crew deaths on her voyage.

-5th slave voyage (1788–1789): Captain Joseph Clark sailed from Liverpool on 14 September 1789.
-He acquired slaves in the Sierra Leone estuary.
-Brothers arrived at Grenada on 5 June 1789 with 188 slaves.
+5th voyage transporting enslaved people (1788–1789): Captain Joseph Clark sailed from Liverpool on 14 September 1789.
+He acquired captives in the Sierra Leone estuary.
+Brothers arrived at Grenada on 5 June 1789 with 188 captives.
 She arrived back at Liverpool on 18 September.
 She had left with 23 crew members and had suffered three crew deaths on her voyage.

-6th slave voyage (1790–1792): Captain Alexander Finley sailed from Liverpool on 14 November 1790.
-He started acquiring slaves at Cape Mount on 1 January 1791.
+6th voyage transporting enslaved people (1790–1792): Captain Alexander Finley sailed from Liverpool on 14 November 1790.
+He started acquiring captives at Cape Mount on 1 January 1791.
 Brothers sailed from Africa on 3 August and arrived at Montego Bay on 25 September.
-She had embarked 211 slaves and arrived with 209, for a mortality rate of 1%.
+She had embarked 211 captives and arrived with 209, for a mortality rate of 1%.
 She arrived back at Liverpool on 16 January 1792.
 She had left with 17 crew members and had suffered three crew deaths on her voyage.

 The Liverpool merchant John Dawson became co-owner of Brothers with Thomas Clarke.